 Since 2001, a branch of the BM has been operating in Rome, carrying out representative duties and promoting collaboration between the Bank and the Italian institutions active in the field of international cooperation.

-Italy’s financial participation in the World Bank Group
+Italy’s Financial Participation in the World Bank Group